 Early to Bed, Early to Rise

 Following in the footsteps of the great Winston Churchill (who typically stayed in bed until 11 am), Aaron Levie, CEO of the cloud file-syncing and file-sharing company Box, rises at 10 am, as does Reddit co-founder Alexis Ohanian.
-Tom Lehman, co-founder and CEO of the annotation site Genius, wakes at 10:30, while Buzzfeed’s CEO Jonah Peretti wakes at the crack of 8:30.
-While not everyone has the luxury of making their own schedule, those who do know that quality of rest can outweigh quantity of hours worked.
+Tom Lehman, co-founder, and CEO of the annotation site Genius wakes at 10:30, while Buzzfeed’s CEO Jonah Peretti wakes at the crack of 8:30.
+While not everyone has the luxury of making their own schedule, those who do know that the quality of rest can outweigh the quantity of hours worked.

 Dress for Success

 It’s been said that employees should dress for the career they want.
 Nowadays, some of the most coveted careers are with startup and tech companies, for which the typical attire is often a t-shirt and jeans or shorts.
 Add to the fact that 43 percent of employees now spend at least some time working from home, for which the standard dress may be pajamas.
 If success were truly dependent upon work attire, society would have crumbled years ago as the formal dress requirement gradually fell out of fashion.